angelinewang/book-sorting/README.md

 ## Part 7 Planning
 At first, we wireframed the application through Excalidraw:
 ![image](./public/assets/project-2-excalidraw)
---> Change this into an image of the wireframe DONE --> Add this image to the directory

 Then, we used Trello to organise initial tasks, including the setup of different components and how those components' work was split between us.